Pere Marquette Railway

-The company was named after Père (French for Father) Jacques Marquette S.J.
-(1637–1675), a French Jesuit missionary who founded Michigan's first European settlement, Sault Ste Marie.
+The company was named after Jacques Marquette, a French Jesuit missionary who founded Michigan's first European settlement, Sault Ste Marie.

 History

-The Pere Marquette Railroad was incorporated on November 1, 1899 in anticipation of a merger of three Michigan-based railroad companies that had been agreed upon by all parties.
+The Pere Marquette was incorporated on November 1, 1899, in anticipation of a merger of three Michigan-based railroad companies that had been agreed upon by all parties.
 It began operations on January 1, 1900, absorbing the following companies: